Ameenah23/Elon-Musk-in-the-eyes-of-twitter-users--Sentiment-Analysis-Project-using-NLP-/README.md

-# Elon Musk in the eyes of twitter users -Sentiment Analysis Project using (NLP)
+# Elon Musk in the eyes of twitter users -Sentiment Analysis Project using (NLP) Sep 5, 2023

 ### Project/Goals
 This is a Sentiment Analysis Project using Natural Language Processing (NLP) Techniques, PySpark.
 The topic is about Elon Musk.
 I felt it would be a good idea to measure the people’s opinion and to obtain insights into how Twitter users felt about Elon Musk.
 The data is collected (328,766) for only two days (Nov 21 - Nov 22), 2022.